 Fresh milk is always better than powdered milk.
 If you went into Costa or Starbucks and they served you a latte with powdered milk you would send it straight back and probably never go there again.
 So why put up with this at home?

-With an automatic milk frother you literally pour the milk in and press one button and by the time your espresso has been delivered the milk is heated and frothed ready for you to create a Latte (or cappuccino or flat white) that is way better than utilizing a pod that has coffee and powdered milk in it.
+With an automatic milk frother you basically pour the milk in and press one button and by the time your espresso coffee has been delivered the milk is heated and frothed ready for you to create a Latte (or cappuccino or flat white) that is way better than using a pod that has coffee and powdered milk in it.

 If you want to go down that road here are some suggestions for milk frothers: